deephaven/barrage/docs/RPCInterface.md

 enum BarrageMessageType : byte {
   /// A barrage message wrapper might send a None message type
   /// if the msg_payload is empty.
-This is helpful for browser clients
-  /// that must send all client-streaming messages out-of-band
-  /// (note: browsers do not support client-streaming gRPCs) None = 0,
+  None = 0,

   /// for session management